-Family of Brusly Middle School student plans lawsuit after leaked video
+Family of Brusly Middle School student settles lawsuit after leaked video

 Sources initially said the teen admitted to reaching for the officer’s gun during the struggle and had fought with other officers on at least two prior occasions.
 The video shows the officer’s gun come loose and a staff member picked it up and placed it on the desk.
 She relocated the gun a second time as the scuffle moved closer toward it.

-Asante said the boy never knowingly reached for the gun, but did say he may have inadvertently grabbed the officer’s belt while trying to push him away during the struggle on the ground.
+Asante says the boy never knowingly reached for the gun, but did say he may have inadvertently grabbed the officer’s belt while trying to push him away during the struggle on the ground.

-At about the 1:45 mark in the video, the officer rose to his feet while holding the teen in a headlock, then lifted him into the air upside down, and body slammed him to the ground again.
+At about the 1:45 mark in the video, the officer rose to his feet while holding the teen in a headlock, lifted him into the air upside down, and body slammed him to the ground again.

 Staff members behind the desk appear to be shocked by the events and one woman covered her face while nervously pacing back and forth.

 With the boy pinned to the ground, the officer appeared to lie on top of him for about 80 seconds until a second policeman, Officer Dan Cipriano, arrived and took over.
-After the student was placed in handcuffs, Cipriano stood the boy up, then slammed him down face first onto the admin desk before pulling the boy back up and escorting him out the door.
+After the student was placed in handcuffs, Cipriano stood the boy up, slammed him down face first onto the desk before pulling the boy back up and escorting him out the door.

 After the two officers left with the student, the staff members appear to put on latex gloves and wipe up the floor and the area of the desk where the teen was slammed.

-Louisiana State Police is investigating the case for allegations of excessive force.
+LSP is investigating the case for allegations of excessive force.
 An LSP spokesman was not able to provide a timeline on when the report would be finalized, but said it would be “sooner rather than later.”
 That report will then be submitted to the district attorney.
-The district attorney’s office said it plans to present the case to a grand jury, regardless of LSP’s findings.
+The district attorney’s office says it plans to present the case to a grand jury, regardless of LSP’s findings.